lany/phototagger/README.md

 phototagger
 ===========

-PhotoTagger is an Android app for lizardbase's users to record the original data of lizards in the wild.
+Phototagger is an Android app that specifically allows users to directly upload photos tagged with metadata to the lizardbase server.
+This metadata includes automated timestamps and geographic location (latitude and longitude) and a whole slew of collection data such as species, perch height, and weather conditions.
+Phototagger can be downloaded to your Anroid phone at the Android Market, for free.

 Screenshots
 ---------